Danieltri30/Car-Finder/README.md

    ```bash
    python3 app.py
    ```
+   ###
    Division of Labour:
    Front End: Lucas Hardeman, Amisaday Santiago, Elizabeth Sauer HTTML formatting, Webpage input and handling

+   ###
    Back End: Benjohn Shung, Ian Estevez, Benjohn Shung Created Database and CRUD and RBAC

+   ###
    Distribution Plan: Lucas Hardeman

+   ###
    Resources and Libraries:
    Flask, firebase, firebase_admin, functools, flask_login, google.cloud.firestore_v1.base_query

+   ###
-Other implementations:
+   Other Instructions:
    While creating an account, we made sure to check that the email is a valid email and that the password is atleast 5 chars